Itay1r1/Itay-Rubanovsky-Portfolio/README.md

+# Portfolio

-This Portfolio contains 2 of my recent projects.
+This portfolio contains 2 of my recent projects.

-# Project 1
+## Project 1: ReFormat Application Testing

-## Description
+### Description
-A STD file with written test cases for functional and unfunctionl tests of ReFormat application, version 7.9.
-All the work were made on an Agile testing methodology, with 2 of my teammates.
+This project includes a STD file with written test cases for functional and non-functional tests of the ReFormat application, version 7.9.
+The work was conducted using Agile testing methodology in collaboration with 2 of my teammates.

-## Features
+### Features
-STD file
+- STD file

-## Instruction
+### Instructions
-The file is .xlsx type, for a proper view - please open with Microsoft Excel.
+The file is in .xlsx format.
+For proper viewing, please open it with Microsoft Excel.

-# Project 2
+## Project 2: Retail Discount Calculator (RDC) System Testing

-## Description
+### Description
-In this porject I was testing 2 versions (1.0, 1.1) of RDC system - Retail Discount Calculator application.
-The project contains a self made STD, STP and STR files.
-Several testing methods were used in order to fully test the system.
-All the work were made on an Agile testing methodology, with 2 of my teammates.
+In this project, I tested two versions (1.0 and 1.1) of the Retail Discount Calculator (RDC) application.
+The project includes self-made STD, STP, and STR files.
+Several testing methods were employed to fully test the system.
+The work was conducted using Agile testing methodology in collaboration with 2 of my teammates.

-## Features
+### Features
-STD file
+- STD file
-STP file
+- STP file
-STR file
+- STR file

-## Instruction
+### Instructions
-The STD file is from the .xlsx type, for a proper view - please open with Microsoft Excel.
+- The STD file is in .xlsx format.
+For proper viewing, please open it with Microsoft Excel.
-The STP and STR files are from the .docx type, for a proper view - please open with Microsoft Word.
+- The STP and STR files are in .docx format.
+For proper viewing, please open them with Microsoft Word.

-# License
+## License
-The following projects are protected by copyright.
+These projects are protected by copyright.
 All rights reserved.
-Unauthorized use, reproduction, modification, distribution, or republication of any part of this project is strictly prohibited without the express written permission of the copyright owner.
-For permissions or inquiries, please contact Itayrubanovsky@gmail.com
+Unauthorized use, reproduction, modification, distribution, or republication of any part of these projects is strictly prohibited without the express written permission of the copyright owner.
+For permissions or inquiries, please contact [Itayrubanovsky@gmail.com](mailto:Itayrubanovsky@gmail.com).